Here are 17 of the most impressive Gothic castles in the world!

 This Gothic castle palace is the most visited monument in France and the biggest Gothic building ever built.
-It is colossal.
+It is a colossal French landmark.

 Built during the 1300s by two Popes, this extravagant castle complex bears testimony to the wealth and power held by The Church in medieval times.

 No less than nine Popes lived and reigned from Avignon, in southern France, during the 14th century.

 It remained in the hands of the clergy until ransacked during the French Revolution, then turned into military barracks, and was only opened to the public in the early 1900s.